 ‘Seems to me’ 91 x 183cm oil on linen £4,500 from the new Wonderment collection.

-‘Seems to me’ 91 x 183cm, oil on linen, £4,500 is our current painting which represents an entire collection.
-As part of the new ‘Wonderment’ collection it is being exhibited at the studio, right now.
-We decided not to give it the collection name, just in case that makes a difference.
+‘Seems to me’ is the current painting which represents an entire collection.
+As part of the new ‘Wonderment’ Collection, we decided not to give it the collection name, just in case that makes a difference.
 So far we have sold 4 of the Wonderment paintings….

 You are welcome to come and stand in front of it, just get in touch.